udeaghad/Xpenda-App-v2/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- The colors, typography and the layout of this app was done according to the design guidelines of Gregoire Vella on Behance
-- Inspiration
+-
 - etc

 ## 📝 License